nodis-com-br/math/docs/eslint.md

 Install the following libraries to your project:

-> If you are using a CRA project, don't include eslint

 ```
 yarn add @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint eslint-config-airbnb eslint-config-prettier eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-cypress eslint-plugin-prettier -D
 ```